 Commercial Interior Design and Management

-In the middle and late 19th century, the services for interior design grew immensely, as the middle class in industrial countries were growing in size and prosperity.
+In the middle and late 19th century, the services for interior design grew immensely, as the middle class in industrial countries were growing.
 They began to desire the domestic trappings of wealth to cement their new attained status.
 Larger furniture companies started to diversify into general interior design and management.
 They offered full house furnishings in a variety of styles.
 This business model flourished from the mid-century to the year 1914.
-Then this role was increasingly usurped by independent, usually amateur, designers.
+Independent, amateur designers actively took up this role.
 This paved the way for the emergence of interior design as a career in the mid-20th century.

 Transition to Professional Interior Design